 We could see a significant shift to pay-for-performance structures and more conditional trade terms.
 In growing emerging markets, there’s demand for new trade-investment approaches, such as leveraging digital B2B marketplaces.

-• Assortment.
+In Asia, a shift in 2020 to modern trade in some markets, at the expense of fragmented trade, requires CPGs, who have historically focused more on route-to-market excellence, to shift toward structured trade investment and promotions.
+Finally, CPGs need to ensure they are effective in the growing online channels, including the introduction of AI machine learning-based hyper-personalised campaigns. - Assortment.
 Equally important is resetting the assortment based on true incrementality and cost of complexity.
 CPGs seek to address the challenges of changing their product mix to offset margin pressure, retail demands for portfolio simplification, and new shopper behaviours.
 While not returning to the 2019 level of SKU proliferation, CPG companies need to mindfully introduce “good complexity” by selecting innovations and SKUs that are truly incremental.

 Implementing these measures requires solid RGM analytics.
 The fluid nature of transforming consumer spending habits and the supply shortages in 2020 have created noise in the historical data and are making it more challenging to identify relevant data trends.

-This calls for RGM teams to adapt their data-and-analytics approach to incorporate different consumer-insight sources.
+This calls for RGM teams to adapt their data-and-analytics approach to incorporate different consumer insight sources.
 These include sentiment surveys to get updates on behaviour shifts in time to react, data-set partitioning to isolate temporary effects and train analytical models accordingly, and an increased frequency of data-set updates to be able to monitor changes.